The William & Mary Washington Office runs credit-bearing opportunities throughout the year that combine academic rigor and real world experience.

 - Spring: January – April

 - Fall: August – November

 The Benefit to Employers

-- Students are admitted to our programs through a rigorous application and interview process.
+- Students are admitted to a W&M Study in DC experience through a rigorous application and interview process.
 They are some of the best students William & Mary has to offer.

 - Whether paid or unpaid, our students are available 30-40 hours a week to work as a part of your staff.